marco-trovato/web-knock/README.md

    [http://username:password@yourwebaddress.com/subfolder/ip.txt](http://username:password@yourwebaddress.com/subfolder/ip.txt)

-2. Wait for **cron** to execute the script **youshallnotpass.sh** you previously edited/customized with the URL where you uploaded the PHP script.
+2. Wait for **cron** to execute the script **web-portknock.sh** you previously edited/customized with the URL where you uploaded the PHP script.

    (Suggested curl execution time for polling the new IP: 5-15min)